DevelopmentCats/CatCogs/RobustEvents/README.md

 **Description:** Schedule and manage events in your Discord server with ease.
 Create events, set reminders, and notify users about upcoming activities.

 #### Features:
-- **Create New Events:** Use a modal to enter event details including name, date, time, description, notifications, repeat options, role name, and channel.
+- **Create New Events:** Use a modal to enter event details including name, date, start time, end time, description, notifications, repeat options, role, and channel.
 - **List Events:** Display a list of all scheduled events with their details.
 - **Edit Events:** Update existing events using a modal with new details.
 - **Delete Events:** Remove events from the schedule.
 - **Cancel Events:** Cancel events and notify participants.
 - **Set Reminders:** Users can set personal reminders for events.
 - **Notification System:** Automatic notifications for upcoming events.
-- **Repeating Events:** Support for daily, weekly, and monthly repeating events.
+- **Repeating Events:** Support for daily, weekly, monthly, and yearly repeating events.
 - **Time Zone Support:** Events respect the server's set time zone.
 - **Role Management:** Automatically create and manage roles for event participants.